glambertx/shiny-server/README.md

-# Interactive visualization of Zika cases in U.S states and teritories
+# Interactive visualization of Zika cases in U.S states and territories

 Project uses RStudio server, shiny, plotly, and ggplot to build an interactive visualization environment for exploring the time series data of Zika cases.